Washington, D.C. in Pictures: 19 Beautiful Places to Photograph

-Specifically created so the federal government would not be in any one state but instead on land straddling the Potomac River, which belonged to Maryland and Virginia, Washington, D.C. is one of the most beautiful cities in the U.S.
+Specifically created so the federal government would not be in any one state but instead on land straddling the Potomac River which belonged to Maryland and Virginia, Washington, D.C. is one of the most beautiful cities in the U.S. It's also filled with beautiful places to photograph, and since it's a relatively small city, it's easy to get to them.

 The nation's capital is filled with museums, monuments, and national symbols, like the White House and US Capitol, all of which are free and open to the public in some form.
 Washington's attractions are the best places for photography in the city.
 For inspiration, here are photos of some of Washington D.C.'s most famous and beautiful places to photograph.